Leading forestry transactors offering a full range of services for buyers and sellers

-Colliers International's specialist forestry team works alongside Colliers' Rural and Agribusiness division across New Zealand and internationally, providing clients with access to an unparalleled depth of market intelligence in both local and global markets.
+Colliers' specialist forestry team works alongside the rural and agribusiness division across New Zealand and internationally, providing clients with access to an unparalleled depth of market intelligence in both local and global markets.

 Our point of difference in forestry transactions and property services is our ability to leverage the knowledge and experience of our people across the New Zealand market, while drawing on Colliers' extensive networks.
 From transaction services to valuation and advisory, our global network and in-depth market insights provide access to the best resources available.

-Our team provides a comprehensive suite of forestry services and is committed to delivering the best possible results for clients.
-Whether you are an institutional, banking, corporate or private client, our proven track record and extensive hands-on experience will ensure we accelerate your success and provide better results faster.
+Our team provides a comprehensive suite of forestry services and is committed to delivering the best possible results for our clients.
+Whether you are an institutional, banking, corporate or private client, our proven track record and extensive hands-on experience will ensure we accelerate your success and provide better results, faster.